Consumer Medicine Information

 The above side effects may be serious.
 You may need urgent medical attention.

-Swelling of the ears (a symptom of allergic reaction);
+Stuttering, swelling of the ears (a symptom of allergic reaction);

-Feeling irritated, mood changes, abnormal behaviour or thinking, anger, excessive
+feeling irritated, mood changes, abnormal behaviour or thinking, anger, excessive

 awareness of surroundings, feeling over-active and un-inhibited (mania), feeling disorientated,